alleyinteractive/speed-bumps/README.md

 add_filter( 'the_content', 'insert_speed_bumps', 1 );
 ```

 This registration results in the `string_to_inject` value being injected at the end of the content.
-Let's say you wanted to instead insert the string as early as posisble; you would instead declare `'from_start' => array( 'paragraphs' => 0 )` instead.
+Let's say you wanted to instead insert the string as early as possible; you would instead declare `'from_start' => array( 'paragraphs' => 0 )` instead.

 You can also selectively insert speed bumps into a string of content by calling Speed Bumps directly: